4 Essentials of Subscription Success in 2021

 Although subscriptions take on many forms today (think makeup boxes and food kits), the software industry is one of the most robust examples.
 Purchasing desktop apps was once the norm, but the Software as a Service (SaaS) subscription model has breathed new life into the technology sector.
 More and more, companies are realizing that smaller recurring transactions add up to more money over time than lump-sum sales.

 The modern subscription economy has been an evolutionary process, and new subscription-based businesses can benefit from the trial-and-error strategies companies before them have tested.
-Regardless of what type of subscription business you own (or are thinking about starting), there are three things you can do to help ensure your endeavor stand the test of time.
+Regardless of what type of subscription business you own (or are thinking about starting), there are three things you can do to help ensure your endeavor stands the test of time.

 While there is massive potential for profitability with subscriptions, online retail is all about the customer in 2021.
 We already know subscriptions are something customers seek out because they benefit them in the following ways.